tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-10-05-Misty-Travel-Diaries.md

 **International Travel Itineraries**

-<span style="color:blue"> For details on a particular holiday, click on the link under the column - Holiday  </span>
+<span style="color:blue ; font-size: 12px"> For details on a particular holiday, click on the link under the column - Holiday  </span>

 | Holiday | Cities |
 | :------ | ------- |